In this review I’m going to jump into the Rocket Hindi course and give you my honest opinion on whether or not I think it’s worth using.

 Despite only offering Level 1, I believe Rocket Hindi provides a solid amount of content and stands out for the sheer fact that it’s one of the only Hindi courses available at this time.

-Here’s a quick video demonstration I made showing some of the other language editions (this is an earlier interface which has been hugely improved in the recent 2019 edition):
+Here’s a quick video demonstration I made showing some of the other language editions (this is an earlier version which has been hugely improved in the recent 2020 edition):

 Used Rocket Hindi before?
 Make sure to share your thoughts below!